mottalrd/monty-hall/README.md

-# Monty Hall problem in Ruby
+# The Monty Hall problem in Ruby

 The [Monty Hall Problem](https://en.wikipedia.org/wiki/Monty_Hall_problem) is an illustration of how probability can be completely and utterly counterintuitive.
 I've had a thousand arguments about this, so I decided to write